Contesting a Will in Calgary Alberta

 To pass unchallenged through the Alberta courts, a will must be legally valid.
 This generally means that it is:

-Signed and dated by the testator (or an authorised representative)
+- Signed and dated by the testator (or an authorized representative)

 These requirements apply to most wills – and to any changes (“codicils”) made to a will.
 Handwritten holographic wills (and some others) do not require witnesses.